 Rules and regulations governing the conduct of meetings shall be approved from time to time by the National Executive Committee.

-No motion shall be entertained at a meeting unless at least three (3) days notice of such motion had been given in writing to the Secretary or to the Chairman, except:
+No motion shall be entertained at a meeting unless at least three (3) days’ notice of such motion had been given in writing to the Secretary or to the Chairman, except:

 A motion that any subject be deferred or referred to a Committee or some appropriate body.